Dashboard Settings

 Only users with Account Administrator or User Access Administrator privileges can create a user-defined role.

-3. Enter a Name to identify the role in Intersight and a Description about the usage of the role.
+4. Enter a Name to identify the role in Intersight and a Description of the usage of the role.

 You can choose to retain the default account level settings for Session Timeout, Idle Timeout, and Concurrent Sessions, or you can choose to customize these settings.

 • Enable Use Account Default Settings—This option is enabled by default.
 You can inherit the session timeout values from the Account level settings.
 The values will be used as the default settings during role creation.
-To check the account level Session Timeout and Idle Timeout details, navigate to the Settings icon > Settings > General > Account Details.
+To check the account level Session Timeout and Idle Timeout details, navigate to System > Account Details.

 • Disable Use Account Default Settings—You can disable this option to set values for the following fields at the Role level.